Surbhibagad/Library-Management-System/README.md

 The Library Management System (LMS) is designed to automate and streamline library operations, replacing manual processes with a digital platform.
 The system facilitates:

-Book cataloging
+1) Book cataloging

-User management
+2) User management

-Borrowing and returning of books
+3)Borrowing and returning of books

-Fine calculation for overdue books
+4)Fine calculation for overdue books

 This project aims to improve efficiency and provide a seamless experience for librarians and users alike.